What you will need to include

 In the end, it is a judgement you must make regarding the success of your business.

-In this era of intangible products filling the marketplace such as software and digital e-books, it is important to realise most customers prefer to see something real they can touch and observe.
+This may be nothing more than knowing a product exists and allowing people to touch it, see how it works, and knowing it can achieve various things.
+In this era of intangible products filling the marketplace such as software and digital e-books, it is more important than ever to realise most customers prefer to see something real they can touch and observe.

-For major software manufacturers like Adobe Systems, Inc and Microsoft Corporation, this is important if they wish to sell huge numbers of their software products.
+For major software manufacturers like Adobe Systems, Inc and Microsoft Corporation, this is essential in order to sell huge numbers of their software products.

-That's why the manufacturers will design large boxes to hold a tiny CD with the software.
-Often this box will contained printed manuals, warranty cards, and more advertisement, just to make people think the money spent is well worth it.
+That's why in the past, software manufacturers will design large boxes to hold a tiny CD with the software inside.
+Often this box will contained printed manuals, warranty cards, and more advertisement, just to make people think the money was well spent and is worth it.
 It might not be great for the environment, but at least it satisfies many of those people who need to see and touch the product with their very own eyes and hands.

-For smaller software manufacturers, on the other hand, this is harder to achieve because of the enormous costs in producing the packaging and the cost to distribute it worldwide (unless the product is extremely popular and can be priced high enough to cover the packaging and distribution costs).
-As a result, in order to make it easier for customers to see the product, it is not unusual for these smaller software manufacturers to make their products fully downloadable from their web sites and then advertise the presence of the products on various popular software download web sites such as www.versiontracker.com so that enough people will notice the product.
+For smaller software manufacturers, on the other hand, this is harder to achieve because of the costs in producing the packaging and distributing it worldwide (unless the product is extremely popular and can be priced high enough to cover the packaging and distribution costs).
+As a result, in order to make it easier for customers to see the product, it is not unusual for these smaller software manufacturers to make their products fully downloadable from their web sites and then advertise the presence of the products on various popular software download web sites such as www.macupdate.com or the Mac App Store so that enough people will have a better chance of noticing the product.

 Even if you already have tangible products to sell to customers, it is a good marketing strategy to show people how the product was made and where it came from.
 It provides more physical evidence and helps to convince people of the quality, ethical and other standards you have applied to your products.